Atomicbeast101/Doorbell-with-External-ESP8266/README.md

 ![3D Model](drawings_images/3d_model.png)

-Kicad-designed smart doorbell PCB that provides the capability to use the existing doorbell transformer to power the board (via buck converter), use existing doorbell button wiring and controls the doorbell chime.
-The idea is to use the existing equipment and make it smarter (ability to detect the doorbell presses and send notification to Home Assistant while still triggering the doorbell chime).
+A KiCad-designed smart doorbell PCB that provides the capability to use the existing doorbell transformer to power the board (via a buck converter), utilize the existing doorbell button wiring, and control the doorbell chime.
+The idea is to leverage the existing equipment and make it smarter by enabling it to detect doorbell presses and send notifications to Home Assistant while still triggering the doorbell chime.

-This design has gone through its second revision to get a working version.
+This design has gone through its second revision to achieve a working version.
+The third revision was done to improve the wiring layout, otherwise the schematic design is the same.

 * **v1.0** - Wrong MOSFET chip, resulting in ESP8266 not having the ability to control the relay to trigger the doorbell chime.
 * **v1.1** - Working version